Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Potentilla fruticosa

 Potentilla fruticosa (in the picture) grows up to 3.2 ft.
-(1 m tall) and have pretty yellow flowers
+(1 m tall) and has pretty yellow flowers

 Potentilla bushes produce masses of colorful flowers that bloom for a long time.
-Potentilla is a deciduous shrub species with many cultivars not growing taller than 3 ft.
+Potentilla is a deciduous shrub species, with many cultivars not growing taller than 3 ft.
 (1 m).
-The dainty pastel-colored flowers bloom throughout the summer from spring until frost.
-The small shrubby plants are best growing in full or partial sun.
+The dainty, pastel-colored flowers bloom throughout the summer, from late spring until frost.
+The small shrubby plants are best grown in full or partial sun.

-Grow potentilla bushes in beds or borders or plant as a low-growing flowering hedge.
-The masses of yellow, white, pink, red, and orange flowers contrast to the dark-green foliage of small oval leaves.
+Potentilla bushes bloom all summer long, and they are great for growing in beds or borders or planting as a low-growing flowering hedge.
+The masses of yellow, white, pink, red, and orange flowers contrast with the dark-green foliage of small oval leaves.
 Small potentilla flowering shrubs are perfect for beds and borders or as colorful foundation shrubs under your windows.

 Dwarf potentilla shrubs flower and thrive in zone 3 to 7.